 Also, do not allow your back to sag or arch.¬† Hold this position for 2 to 3 seconds.¬† Then repeat with your right arm & left leg, alternating sides with each repetition.¬† Increase how long you hold each rep to 10 seconds if you want to make it more challenging.
 Perform 10 to 12 repetitions on each side for multiple sets.

 Modified Side Plank

 Lie on your side, with the knees comfortably bent.¬† Prop up on your elbow bearing weight through your forearm.
-Lift your pelvis up from the surface so the only contact is through your forearm and lower leg.¬† Do not go beyond the neutral position (your body is in a straight line).
+Lift your pelvis up so the only contact is through your forearm and lower leg.¬† Do not go beyond the neutral position (your body is in a straight line).
 Do not allow your body to rotate forward or backward.¬† Hold this position for 2 to 3 seconds, and then gently relax down to the starting position.¬† You can make it more challenging by holding the position for 10 seconds.
 Perform 10 to 12 repetitions on each side.

-Low back exercises often target the lower abdominals, hips, and pelvic muscles.¬† Some refer to this as the ‚Äúcore‚ÄĚ.¬† However, it is important to realize that alleviating or preventing low back pain requires an exercise program beyond simply training your core.¬† Once basic low back and abdominal exercises can be performed correctly, progression is needed.¬† Only exercises that integrate the smaller and larger muscles of the trunk with the extremities (advanced core exercises) will restore full function.
-Your physical therapist can help you develop the best approach for you.¬† Contact us if you have questions about how to get started.
+Low back exercises often target the lower abdominals, hips, and pelvic muscles.¬† Some refer to this as the ‚Äúcore‚ÄĚ.¬† However, it is important to realize that alleviating or preventing low back pain requires an exercise program beyond simply training your core.¬† Once basic low back and abdominal exercises are performed correctly, progression is needed.¬† Only exercises that integrate the smaller and larger muscles of the trunk with the extremities (advanced core exercises) will restore full function.